Google Analytics, GDPR and Consent

 Best Practice Advice For GDPR Compliance

-1. Avoid: The long drawn out and expensive process of auditing your entire site for tracking pixels, building a compliance matrix for each tool, making the necessary changes, and having to repeat/manage this over time.
+The long drawn out and expensive process of auditing your entire site for ALL possible tracking pixels.
+There will be many – I typically come across dozens, but I have come across sites with 100’s of tracking pixels!
+Building a compliance matrix for each tool, making the necessary changes, and having to repeat/manage this over time is of course possible, but extremely expensive.

 - Communicate to your organisation that only N tracking pixels are allowed, where N is a small manageable number e.g. 5.
 That is, all web tracking requirements for the organisation, must be provided by N tools/tracking pixels.

-- That means replacing tracking pixels with Google Analytics, and/or deleting others.
-This is not as drastic as it sounds – often times I see a tracking pixel deployed to track some specific user event, when actually the same information can be obtained within Google Analytics reports.
+- That means replacing some tracking pixels with Google Analytics, and/or deleting others.
+This is not as drastic as it sounds – often times I see a tracking pixel deployed to track some specific user event, when actually the same information can be obtained within Google Analytics.

-- Keep N to as small as number as possible i.e. one that your organisation can manage (and justify) the resources required to ensure GDPR compliance.
-Remember GDPR is a continuous obligation, not a set and forget project.
+- Keep N to as small as number as possible i.e. one that your organisation can manage and justify the resources required to ensure GDPR compliance.
+Remember GDPR is a continuous obligation, not a set and forget project and there is a zero economy of scale in the work required.

-- Manage ALL tracking pixels (or the widgets/plugins that deploy them) using GTM or other tag manager solution.
-Tag managers are a huge time saving for managing your deployment(s).
+- Manage ALL tracking pixels (or the widgets/plugins that deploy them) using GTM or similar tag manager solution.
+Tag managers are a huge time saver for managing deployment(s).

-Dodge the headache of compliance for all your 3rd-party tracking pixels (pretty much all social platforms and 3rd-party widgets/plugins employ some kind of tracking – the infamous “Like” button is probably the most prolific), by requiring consent by default.
-That is, for all your visitors, European or otherwise, before any tracking takes place.
-That way, there are no grey areas and you minimise any risk of getting this wrong – a high risk considering website content is often constantly in flux…
+You can dodge the headache of compliance for all your 3rd-party tracking pixels by requiring consent by default – for all your visitors, European or otherwise, before any tracking takes place.
+That way, there are no grey areas and you minimise any risk of getting this wrong – a high risk considering website content is often constantly in flux.
+Remember, pretty much all social platforms and 3rd-party widgets/plugins employ some kind of tracking – the infamous “Like” button is probably the most prolific.

 Essentially, the approach is that you need to create a compliance alert to your users on their first visit.
 You probably already have such a message already.
-However, often I find tracking is already taking place as soon as the visitor loads a page from your site – before they have accepted (or not) your offer to track their activity.
+However, often I find tracking is already happening as soon as the visitor loads a page from your site i.e before they have accepted (or not) your offer to track their activity.
 That of course is wrong.

 Instead, if your visitor accepts to be tracked, then you track their activity into Google Analytics and cookie them.
 This is so that when they return, you check for the cookie and if present, your compliance alert is not shown again.
 If your visitors do not accept being tracked and no cookie exists from a previous session, you cannot track them – by any method.